BrianHanke/bhgc.ocio/README.md

 **Installation**

-- Copy project files to a location of your choice.
+- Copy files to a location of your choice.
 - Point your system or application OCIO environment variable to bhgc.ocio.